vishnuvardhanreddy-vvr/seedraw/README.md

 ## How to Use

-1. Open [Seedraw Web App](https://seedraw.onrender.com) in your browser.
+1. Open [seedraw Web App](https://seedraw.onrender.com) in your browser.
 2. Connect your database securely or use the optional MCP server.
 3. Select the tables and the number of rows to generate.
 4. Click **Generate**, and Seedraw will populate your database automatically.